 Join other individuals in a lively virtual workshop with case examples and practical materials for helping you start a nonprofit organization.
 Learn about online resources, assessments, and tools to ease the process of creating the essential legal documents and other materials needed for starting your nonprofit.

 About the facilitator

-The workshop will be taught by Jack Beckford, who is founder and Senior Partner at Beckford Consulting, providing planning, development, training and assessment services to nonprofit organizations and foundations in the Southeast.
-As the founding Director of a nonprofit organization, chair of three boards of directors, and with 15 years of experience as a grantmaker, Jack brings a valuable mix of perspectives and experience to assisting nonprofit organizations.
-Since founding Beckford Consulting in 2002, Jack has provided organizational development, fundraising planning, board training, assessments, and retreat facilitations to more than 80 nonprofit organizations and half a dozen foundations.
-He has served on the consulting team at GCN and as a community coach for the Neighborhood Fund of the Community Foundation for Greater Atlanta.
+The workshop will be taught by Jack Beckford, who is Founder and Senior Partner at Beckford Consulting, providing planning, development, training and assessment services to nonprofit organizations and foundations in the Southeast.
+As the Founding Director of a nonprofit organization, chair of three boards of directors, and with 15 years of experience as a grantmaker, Jack brings a valuable mix of perspectives and experience to assisting nonprofit organizations.
+Read more about Jack’s expertise here.

 You will log-in information after registering for the course.